-Income Taxes and Tax Receivable Agreement
+Income Taxes

 The Company is the sole managing member of Viant Technology LLC and, as a result, consolidates the financial results of Viant Technology LLC in the consolidated financial statements.
 Viant Technology LLC is a pass-through entity for U.S. federal and most applicable state and local income tax purposes following a corporate reorganization effected in connection with the IPO.
 As an entity classified as a partnership for tax purposes, Viant Technology LLC generally is not subject to U.S. federal and certain state and local income taxes.
-Any taxable income or loss generated by Viant Technology LLC is passed through to and included in the taxable income or loss of its members, including the Company.
-The Company is taxed as a corporation and pays corporate federal, state and local taxes with respect to income allocated from Viant Technology LLC, based on the Company's 27.8% economic interest in Viant Technology LLC.
+Subsequent to the IPO, any taxable income or loss generated by Viant Technology LLC is passed through to and included in the taxable income or loss of its members, including the Company.
+The Company is taxed as a corporation and pays corporate federal, state and local taxes with respect to income allocated from Viant Technology LLC, based on the Company's 25.9% economic interest in Viant Technology LLC.

 The provision for income taxes attributable to the Company was as follows: